 Best Snowshoes for 14ers

 If you’re hiking or climbing 14ers in winter months here in Colorado, snowshoes are often a necessity.
 The Rocky Mountains are blanketed in a thick layer of snow, sometimes into June or July.
-Especially for areas below tree-line, a good pair of snowshoes will help you stay above the snow and avoid post-holing.
-A lot of people ask me what I think are the best snowshoes for 14ers.
-Here’s a few things to consider, along with my four recommended pairs.
+Especially for areas below tree-line, a good pair of snowshoes will help you stay above the snow and avoid post-holing (sinking into the up to your knee, thigh or waist).
+A lot of people new to the mountains ask me what I think are the best snowshoes for 14ers.
+Here’s a few things to consider, along with my four recommended options.

 How to Pick the Best Snowshoes for 14ers